abdennour/nanodegree-fullstack-movie-trailer/README.md

 ### Installing

-To get a development environment running, execute the following command line :
+- To get a development environment running, execute the following command line :

 ```sh
 python src/entertainment_center.py

 ```

-The command above generates HTML page of movies list and open this page in your default browser.
+- The command above generates HTML page of movies list and open this page in your default browser.

+- To change list of movies, update `src/movies.json`.

 ## Running the tests